freetitelu/lucy-flash-drive/README.md

 # lucy-flash-drive
-It's flash drive made Lucy
+It's flash drive made Lucy.
+Continuation and explanation of the history and causes of Lucy is expected soon commits.